farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 Dependency Inversion (DI) is closed because a component (often a class) specifies the list of dependencies it requires and what those dependencies look like.
 DI is also open because consumers can swap in different implementations of those dependencies to change behavior.
 We'll see an example of that soon.

 DI may seem like it requires a lot of extra types that feel unnecessary.
 This is partially an artifact of common Object-Oriented language choices.
-The overhead is less in other type systems, like some functional languages.
-Sometimes the extra types really are unneeded overhead.
+Other type systems, like some functional languages, require less overhead.
+Sometimes the extra types really are just overhead.
 However, this pattern will open up powerful possibilities that we'll explore more deeply in the next post about system structure.